-After an hour of waiting in line for a taxi in NAIA, there was a heavy traffic on the way to Victory Liner Bus Terminal in Pasay and we arrived almost midnight only to find out that there’s another looong waiting line for Baguio-bound buses.
+After an hour of waiting in line for a taxi in NAIA, there was a heavy traffic on the way to Victory Liner Bus Terminal in Pasay and we arrived almost midnight only to discover a looong waiting line for Baguio-bound buses.

 To say it was a total headache would not be an overstatement.
-It was a Friday and it was a holiday and it looked like everyone wants a breath of fresh air over a long weekend.
+It was a Friday and it was a holiday.
+It looked like everyone wants a breath of fresh air over a long weekend.
 There was a long queue of chance passengers like us who weren’t able to book ahead for the trip.

 What we did?

 We took a non-direct trip using this route: Manila > Dau > Baguio > Banaue.

 We decided to do this instead of getting bored restlessly waiting for a Baguio-bound bus ride which may take until morning judging from the number of passengers present in the bus station that time.

 Now that we’re able to reach Baguio, we got unlucky again.
 We’re not able to catch the 9am Banaue-bound bus trip.
 So we stayed in Baguio for about 10 hours.
 And since we didn’t get enough sleep while on board the night bus, we took a power nap a after our quick and healthy breakfast at a budget hostel.

 Gladly, our energy level was reset after getting some sleep and so we did a bit of a walking tour in the city’s central district.
 I won’t share about it here since we’re only killing time and just waiting for the evening to come so we can hop on another overnight bus ride stationed near Burnham Park.

 Again, we spent all night getting a disrupted sleep onboard a deluxe bus.

 It was almost six in the morning when we arrived in Banaue.
 Our day in the mountain province went by so fast.
 It was packed with sightseeing activities via customized tricycle tour.
 We’re grateful to witness what this countryside can offer within just a day, in less than 24 hours.